-Congress Takes On Health Care Together & We're So Surprised
+Congress Starts Working Together On Health Care And We're Pleasantly Surprised

 Democrats and Republicans are trying something new: working together in Congress on health care and contradicting President Donald Trump in the process.
 As Trump continues to urge the GOP to try repealing and replacing Obamacare -- an effort which would exclude the input of Democrats -- a significant number of Republicans are drifting in another direction.
 One of those Republicans is Tennessee's Lamar Alexander, Senate health committee's chairman.